dtfalk/chillsStudy/README.md

 5. Place stimuli **a**,**b**, and **c** in **condition1**.
 Place stimuli **d**,**e**, and **f** in **condition2**.
 Place stimuli **g**,**h**, and **i** in **condition3**.

 Great! you now have the code, the stimuli, and all of the proper packages downloaded!
-Your **chillsStudy** folder should look like this:

->
-chillsStudy
-│   chillsStudy.py
-│   constants.py
-│   helperFunctions.py
-│   README.md
-│
-├───stimuli
-│   ├───condition1
-│   │       a.mov.mp4
-│   │       b.mov.mp4
-│   │       c.mov.mp4
-│   │
-│   ├───condition2
-│   │       d.mov.mp4
-│   │       e.mov.mp4
-│   │       f.mov.mp4
-│   │
-│   └───condition3
-│           g.mov.mp4
-│           h.mov.mp4
-│           i.mov.mp4

 Running the code
 --------------------------------------